szymonszl/inoue/README.md

 The examples assume a game played by SZY against OSK on Mon Sep 14 07:37:13 PM 2020 (UTC).
 The date will be in the UTC timezone.
 **Invalid sequences will cause an error**, so if you want to put a single percent sign in your filename please use `%%`.

-## Security

-Inoue requires your user token in order to access the main game API.
-At the time, there is no other way to download replays.
-Your credentials aren't used for other reasons than to authenticate with the API.

-If you don't trust Inoue with your main account, feel free to use another one!
-You don't have to use your account to download your own replays.
-Make sure that you're not violating the TETR.IO alt policy though!

 ## Acknowledgements